OUR PRODUCTSOur Blends

 Each ingredient is individually extracted and aged separately, resulting in a unique finish when mixed into the main product.

-At Nepal Distilleries, every rum is blended by experts, who work their magic, giving it it's renowned taste.
+At The Nepal Distilleries Pvt Ltd, every rum is blended by experts, who work their magic, giving it it's renowned taste.

 Once ageing is complete, we infuse our rum with some tradition.
-An ancient caramelisation technique is used to produce natural caramel, that's made using traditional Nepalese wood fire inside clay furnaces.
+An ancient caramelization technique is used to produce natural caramel, that's made using traditional Nepalese wood fire inside clay furnaces.

 This caramel enhances the flavour of the rum while also adding to a richer visual and sensory experience.
 Finally transforming our rum into a mix that's worthy of being called Khukri Rum.